clulab/factuality/factuality-models/README.md

 ## Project resource

-Files placed into the `src/main/resources` directory of a project can be accessed as resources.  `sbt` seems to always add these files to jars and that strategy should be compatible, although creating the large jar files can be time consuming.
+Files placed into the `src/main/resources` directory of a project can be accessed as resources.  `sbt` seems to always add these files to jars and that strategy should work with this project, although creating the large jar files can be time consuming.
 IntelliJ can leave resources as is and manipulate the classpath to enable access.
 This is temporarily not compatible with model reading code in `fatdynet` until the dependency is updated.